Lofti-io/Lofti-Web/README.md

-# Lofti-Frontend
+# Lofti-Web
-The front-end for Lofti
+The web app for Lofti

 [In works]